cosmic-api/teleport/docs/source/index.rst

 method.

-The *JSON form* represents a valid JSON string, however, for convenience, our implementation uses an intermediate format, namely the format expectd by :meth:`json.dumps` from the Python standard library.
+The *JSON form* represents a valid JSON string, however, for convenience, our implementation uses an intermediate format, namely the format expected by :meth:`json.dumps` from the Python standard library.
 It is limited to dictionaries, lists, numbers, booleans, strings and ``None``.